Major Projects updates

 Narrabri Waste Management Facility Expansion

-The Narrabri Waste Management Facility expansion includes the construction of two adjoining landfill cells (Cell 2 and Cell 3) and associated infrastructure.
-The project includes:
+Works are underway on the Narrabri Waste Management Facility expansion, which includes the construction of two adjoining landfill cells (Cell 2 and Cell 3) and associated infrastructure.
+Additionally, the project includes:

 • Site establishment